michaelxu28/MichaelX_Portfolio_BSE_part2/index.md

 ﻿# Hand Wash Timer
  This project is a hand wash timer that counts to twenty seconds every time you wash your hands.
 It uses a ultrasonic sensor to detect movement 30 cm away to start the timer.
 The timer is displayed on a OLED display.
-The project also includes a LCD display which shows the current time, date, and temperature, and a speaker that plays audio to encourage sufficient hand scrubbing.
+The project also includes a LCD display which shows the current time, date, and temperature, and a speaker that plays audio from a SD card to encourage sufficient hand scrubbing.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|